dannyfrelink/foodie-app/README.md

 ## 💡 Concept

 My project started off by creating a wireflow for my application.
 In my wireflow, I created something that really functions as an application.
 Since the assignment was to create a website that would never load a new page, this would have to be done with hiding and displaying the content that was needed to be shown at that time.
 I wanted a simple homescreen with an option to start scanning.
 Followed by a full screen barcode scanner, that shows the scanned product after a successful scan.
-You can see the happy flow of my application in the pictures below.
+I used the data from de [Open Food Facts](https://nl.openfoodfacts.org/data) You can see the happy flow of my application in the pictures below.

 Landing page               |  Scanner page             | Product page :-------------------------:|:-------------------------:|:-------------------------: